ga-wdi-boston/css_layout_with_bootstrap/README.md

 -   Refrencing the Bootstrap documentation add a navbar to your page.
 -   Move the button that opens up the modal to the navbar.

-## Demo: Using bootstrap-sass for semantic naming
+## Demo: Using 1bootstrap-sass1 for Semantic Markup

-Follow along as I use @mixins to make our grid system more semantic.
+Follow along as I use mixins to make our grid system more semantic.

 ```html
 <div class="container">